Chain liability: avoid paying someone else's taxes

 Chain liability is common in the construction industry.
 For example, if you as the main contractor hire a subcontractor and if that subcontractor also hires another company.

-But chain liability also occurs in other situations and industries.
+But chain liability also occurs in other sectors.
 Examples include contract work in agriculture or making clothes.
 It must be related to work that makes something tangible, a physical product.
 Work that does not produce a physical result, such as consultancy work, is not covered by chain liability.

 Do you face chain liability as a self-employed professional (zzp'er)?